GammaMetroid/SkywindBlenderToolkit/README.md

 # Skywind Blender Toolkit

 This addon is a collection of scripts to assist with modeling for Skywind.
-Currently it contains five functions:
+Currently it contains six functions:
 - Create Collision Mesh
 - Create LOD Meshes
 - Sync Object/Mesh Names